LING71671/Slowdown/README.md

-I like gemini3.It can make my ideas real.
+I like gemini3.It can make my ideas come ture.

 # Run and deploy your AI Studio app